 The IAS mains exam comprises nine theory papers and marks in seven of those papers are taken into consideration for preparing the final merit list.
 The other two papers, English and Indian Language, are qualifying in nature (candidates have to score 25% or above to be eligible for selection).
 The UPSC mains syllabus for 2020 is discussed below and aspirants can also download the UPSC syllabus in pdf form.

 The candidates who score above the cut-off in the first stage (Prelims) of the IAS exam will only be eligible for the Mains.
 While only objective-type (MCQs) questions are asked in Prelims, the subjective Mains exam requires a deeper understanding of the topics.
-Serious IAS aspirants must already be aware that UPSC Civil Services Exam 2020 calendar states that the Prelims will be held on May 31, 2020, and the Mains will start from September 18, 2020.
+Serious IAS aspirants must already be aware that UPSC Civil Services Exam 2020 calendar (latest) states that the Prelims will be held on October 4, 2020, and the Mains will start from January 8, 2021.
 This gives precious little time to prepare the comprehensive exam syllabus.

 UPSC 2020 – IAS Mains syllabus